NBCoC/MemberTrack/README.md

 Web API

 1. Using Visual Studio, open MemberTrack.WebApi project
-2. Run the project.
+2. Run the project (Do not use IIS Express environment).
 A console app should launch stating that the Web API is running on port 5000.
-3. Navigate to http://localhost:5000/membertrack/api/user/contextuser to make sure its working...

 Client